roam-ai/roam-ios/README.md

 ### Include the SDK for iOS in an Existing Application

-There are several ways to integrate the AWS Mobile SDK for iOS into your own project:
+There are several ways to integrate the Roam Mobile SDK for iOS into your own project:

 - [x] Swift Package Manager
 - [x] CocoaPods